fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

         sendTemplatedTestMessage("/it/runsteps/input/directRunStepsWorkflow.json",receiver.mappings())
             .thenExpectHttpOkResponseCode();
 ```
-**Please note:** In this method we take the mappings for the receiver, so that mappings are consistent
+**Please note:** In this method we use the mappings from the receiver, so that mappings are consistent
 in both sent messages and expected messages.

 <a name="checking-that-a-request-is-received-from-the-sut" />